9 Min Read

 - Family and how they factor into your life.

-- You can’t spend time together without it ending up getting physical.
 Sex is great and in a healthy relationship sex should happen regularly.
-But we all know that at the beginning of a relationship it can be hard to keep your hands off each other and sex is often more frequent than the later years.
+But we all know that at the beginning of a relationship it can be hard to keep your hands off each other and sex is often more frequent than in the later years.
 While that’s normal and fine, it can also mask incompatibility and other potential problems.
-So, before you determine that the or she is “the one” you need to make sure that there is more to your relationship than good sex.
+So, before you determine that he or she is “the one” you need to make sure that there’s more to your relationship than good sex.
 And then make sure that the sex stays good for all the years to come.

 What Can Happen If A Relationship Has Moved Too Fast